MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/always-on-vpn-technology-overview.md

 2. Using the IP address returned by DNS, the VPN client sends a connection request to the VPN gateway.

-3. The VPN gateway is also configured as a Remote Authentication Dial In User Service \(RADIUS\) Client; the VPN RADIUS Client sends the connection request to the organization/corporate NPS server for connection request processing.
+3. The VPN gateway is also configured as a Remote Authentication Dial-In User Service \(RADIUS\) Client; the VPN RADIUS Client sends the connection request to the organization/corporate NPS server for connection request processing.

 4. The NPS server processes the connection request, including performing authorization and authentication, and determines whether to allow or deny the connection request.